Music Marketing Trends to Expect in 2023:

 7) New Faces of the Music Industry

-We are no doubt in for a new era of music marketing, technology, and media with the new decade and with that brings fresh faces and competition to the forefront.
+We are no doubt in for a new era of music marketing, technology, and media with the new year and with that brings fresh faces and competition to the forefront.